nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 TODO - ACTIVITY

-## 1.4 - View metrics in the array and with Perfmon
+## 1.4 - View metrics in the FlashArray Web Interface and with Perfmon
 ---
 TODO - DESCRIPTION

 TODO - ACTIVITY

+---

 ## More Resources
 - one